Characterization of differential K-theory by hexagon diagram: Introduction

-This paper is organized as follows. \Cref{sec2} contains a general discussion of abelian topological groups.
-We shall functorially build hexagon diagrams for ``good" topological abelian groups.
-In \Cref{sec3} we topologize the character diagram and prove it is naturally isomorphic to the hexagon diagram for the central group $\hat{K}$. \Cref{sec4} is devoted to adapting the tools of \cite{BS10} to our situation.
-We complete the proof of uniqueness of differential K-theory in \Cref{sec5}.
+We organize this paper by starting with a general discussion on abelian topological groups; in \Cref{sec2} we functorially build hexagon diagrams for suitable abelian topological groups.
+In \Cref{sec3} we topologize the character diagram and prove it is naturally isomorphic to the hexagon diagram for the central group $\hat{K}$. \Cref{sec4} is devoted to adapting the technical tools of \cite{BS10} to our situation.
+We prove our uniqueness theorem in \Cref{sec5} and conclude with two rigidity results in \Cref{sec6}; one generalizes \cite[Lemma 1.1]{SS08} and the other concerns realizing $K^{-1}_{\RR/\ZZ}$ as the flat theory.